 Using miniature drones to pollinate crops has its advantages.
 It makes even more sense if you can operate these drones at a lower cost compared to the present cost of real bees.
 As discussed before, we created this concept in response to the shortage of bees—not to compete with the existing industry.
 The shape, flying mechanism, and charging system of the Beeonic could take various forms, and we’re open to all suggestions and comments.

-The Beeonic concept was developed in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
+The Beeonic concept was developed in February 2016 by Charles Bombardier in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
 Juan graduated from the University of Buenos Aires in 2012 and currently works as a senior designer for a product design firm and as a freelancer.
 He also created the design of the Canopi tree-crossing vehicle and the Paspartu six-wheel-drive amphibious explorer.